 This policy should be read in conjunction with the following related school policies and procedures:

-- 1. PROTECT: Identifying and responding to Abuse reporting obligations

-- 2. Child Safety Code of Conduct

-- 3. Engage Families in Child Safety Policy
+- 1. PROTECT: Identifying and Responding to Abuse Reporting obligations - 2.
+PROTECT: Procedure Responding to all forms of Child Abuse - 3.
+CLC Child Safety Code of Conduct - 4.
+CLC Engaging Families in Child Safety Policy